christophevr/proof-of-concepts/README.md

 # Proof of concepts
-A collection of proof of concepts and other shenanigans.
+A collection of proof of concepts and other shenanigans in .net